Larrycpan/MAAS/README.md

 ## MAAS
 ### Overview
-Multimodel-based Analysis of scATAC-Seq (MAAS) is a method for idenfication of tumor subpopulations based on single-cell chromatin data.
+Multimodal-based Analysis of scATAC-Seq (MAAS) is a method for idenfication of tumor subpopulations based on single-cell chromatin data.

 <p align="center">